RRFayad/next-course/README.md

 - **Caching Issues:** During the development, it makes sense from time to time to run _npm run build_ and check the caching
 - We centralize 'repeated components' such as the navbar in the layout.tsx
 - **Styling:** Note how Stephen set the Home Page with a grid

+## 08. Usign Data - Database Queries

+#### 85. Loading Spinners with UseFormStatus

+- We inserted a setTimeout to simulate a delay, so we insert a loading spinner when submitting the form

+- We want to se useFormStatus for that.
+The useFormStatus Hook provides status information of the last form submission, but here's the tricky part:

+  - We _can not_ insert useFormStatus directly in the component with the form
+  - We have to create the FormButton as a child component

+- useFormStatus() returns the status.pending and nextUi Button has a default loadingSpinner to the isLoading attribute